Sue Scott-Horne Founder of Let's Get Talking

 Joe was brought up in Hackney and attended and finished primary and secondary education in the borough.

-Being from a single-parent family of 4 children, Joe found myself struggling to find work after college so embarked on a journey of life on the streets to make ends meet.
+Being from a single-parent family of 4 children, Joe found himself struggling to find work after college so embarked on a journey of life on the streets to make ends meet.
 This experience taught him how to look after himself and found, on numerous occasions, that it can lead to criminal activity, imprisonment and death.

 Joe realised carrying knives did not benefit him and decided to use his skills to teach younger people to stay away from crime by joining the Hackney Youth Service on a voluntary basis.